-- If you do not live within the service area of the Harmony or the Alliance network, you will participate and choose a PCP from the SV network, and your benefits will be the same as those under the Harmony and Alliance networks. - You must use Providers in your chosen network.
-Services furnished by a Provider who is not in your chosen network are not covered, with the following exception: claims subject to the No Surprises Act ("NSA Claims") (i.e., claims for out-of-network Emergency Services, including air ambulance, and certain non-emergency services furnished by out-of-network Providers at innetwork health facilities) are treated as though furnished by in-network Providers, in accordance with the federal No Surprises Act. - Specific copays, coinsurance, and deductible amounts are outlined in the Summary of the Platinum and Gold Plans, available from the Fund Office and on the Fund's website. - When you enroll in the UHC HMO Plan, all medical benefits received by you and your Dependents will be provided through the HMO, except for the following: - ⇒ Prescription Drug Benefits.
+- Each family member may individually select a primary care physician ("PCP") within the SV Network.
+If you do not choose a PCP, UHC will designate one for you. - You must use Providers in the SV Network.
+Services furnished by a Provider who is not in the SV Network are not covered, with the following exception: claims subject to the No Surprises Act ("NSA Claims") (i.e., claims for out-of-network Emergency Services, including air ambulance, and certain non-emergency services furnished by out-of-network Providers at in-network health facilities) are treated as though furnished by Providers in the SV Network, in accordance with the federal No Surprises Act. - There is no Deductible, and Hospital and professional services are generally provided at no charge if provided by Providers in the SV Network.
+However, for some services and supplies, specific Copays or limits are imposed that could result in UHC paying less than 100%, as outlined in the Summary of the Platinum Plus Plan, available from the Fund Office and on the Fund's website. - When you enroll in the UHC HMO Plan, all medical benefits received by you and your Dependents will be provided through the HMO, except for the following: - ⇒ Prescription Drug Benefits.
 Coverage is provided through the Prescription Drug Program administered by Optum Rx.
 For more information, see the "Prescription Drug Program" Chapter of this booklet. - ⇒ Ancillary Benefits.
 The Fund provides certain benefits that may not be available from your HMO plan.
 For more information, see Section 4 of this Chapter, below, and the "Ancillary Fund Benefits" Chapter of this booklet. - ⇒ Dental Benefits.
 The Fund provides dental benefits under a separate Dental Plan.
-For more information, see the "Dental Benefits" Chapter of this booklet.
+For more information, see the "Dental Benefits" Chapter of this booklet. - ⇒ Orthodontic Benefits.
+The Fund provides orthodontic benefits under a separate Orthodontic Program administered by the Fund Office.
+For more information, see the "Dental and Orthodontic Benefits" Chapter of this booklet.